JuanEliasJabib02/react-book/src/reactivity-and-rendering/reactivy-and-rendering.md

   https://www.youtube.com/watch?v=qTDnwmMF5q8&list=PL6dw1BPCcLC4n-4o-t1kQZH0NJeZtpmGp&ab_channel=DeveloperWay

+- A re-render is ONLY caused when a state change, not when a prop change.

+-

 # Thoughts to keep studyng later.

 - React reactivity and rendering is based in something called Virtual DOM.
 - Reactivity on react is handle mainly by using two hooks useState and useEffect, with useState we handle states as his name said and with useEffect we control the component rendering.
-- When a component is rendered, the components under him in the arbol treee hierchy
-- Renconcilation
-- Diffting

 # questions to be answer

 - What is the differences built-time vs request time in the rendering process.?
 - What is the cycle of life of a React component?
 - Explain the reconcilation process?
+- What is the diffting and patching on React?